The Banned (EastEnders): Storyline development and impact

 Although the plot produced two hit singles in the real world, the actual storyline was not a great success with viewers.
 EastEnders creators Julia Smith and Tony Holland both felt it lacked credibility and branded it an experiment that failed.
 The plot has since been described as "a horrific scenario where fact and soap merged in messy fashion to give the fictional band a real-life hit with the appalling 'Something Out of Nothing'."
 The songs, which "were recorded when the show was riding high on huge ratings success", have not aged well in critical opinion.
 A critic for The Guardian newspaper has commented that "The Banned" was EastEnders "Eighties bid to add a pop angle to their socially conscious template", which "went down like the proverbial ton of bricks".
-The critic goes on to say: "Worse was the record; an acne-scarred 'song' of no merit whatsoever, called 'Something Out of Nothing'.
-You said it, kid."
 In 2004, "Something Outa Nothing" was voted the 9th worst single ever released by a soap star.
 Though extremely popular at the time, "Every Loser Wins" has since been branded "a tuneless ode".